ubcmri/GitTutorial/git_tutorial.md

 ```
 > git log
 ```
-and you'll see somthing like
+and you'll see something like
 ```
 commit a54b0265456f976a570839dc20ed0c7c28e1c071
 Author: Mike Jarrett <msjarrett@gmail.com>